serverless/dashboard/docs/product/duration.md

 The Invocation phase is comprised mostly of your handler (i.e. your business logic), and you want to optimize that as best you can because its performance (combined with Initialization performance) will have the biggest impact on the experience for your users and customers.

 * Running External Extensions in parallel with the function.
-These also continue running after the function has completed, enabling Serverless Console to capture diagnostic information and ingest metrics, traces and logs.
+These also continue running after the function has completed, enabling Serverless Console to capture diagnostic information and ingest metrics, Traces and logs.

 * Running the wrapper logic for Internal Extensions.